-- Soil: Rich, loose potting media.
+- Soil: Rich, loose potting media is recommended.
 Use pebbles or sand to increase drainage.

-- Fertilizer: Slow-release pellets in the beginning of the growing season or biweekly liquid fertilizer.
-Don't feed in winter.
+- Fertilizer: Use slow-release pellets at the beginning of the growing season or biweekly liquid fertilizer.
+Don't feed it in the winter.

 Varieties of Lady Palm

 - R. humilis.
-A smaller clumping palm that grows to about 3 feet tall.
+This is a smaller clumping palm that grows to about 3 feet tall.
 This palm's stems are covered with red fibers and the leaves are finely textured and deeply divided.

 - R. excelsa.
-The most popular Rhapis palm.
-Grows to about 6 feet and forms a dense bush-like clump of stems with upright leaves.
+This popular Rhapis palm grows to about 6 feet tall and forms a dense bush-like clump of stems with upright leaves.